How the Online MJ in Labor & Employment Law Changes Lives and Careers

 Who will my classmates be?

-Students in the MJ in Labor and Employment Law program are working professionals, from across the nation, who have human resources responsibilities at work or are planning to launch a career in HR or personnel management.
-One cohort of students might include a small business owner who oversees all interactions with employees and contractors, a Director of HR at a Fortune 500 company, an administrator at a K-12 school that employees unionized teachers, and an office coordinator for a mid-sized company.
+Students in the online MJ in Labor & Employment Law program are working professionals, from across the nation, who have human resources responsibilities at work or are planning to launch a career in HR or personnel management.
+One cohort of students might include a small business owner who oversees all interactions with employees and contractors, a director of HR at a Fortune 500 company, an administrator at a K-12 school that employs unionized teachers, and an office coordinator for a mid-sized company.
 See our Who Chooses page to learn more.

 Does the MJ degree qualify me to sit for the bar exam or to practice law?

 No. A Master of Jurisprudence degree is an academic law degree, as opposed to a professional law degree like the Juris Doctor.
 It does not qualify its graduates to sit for the bar exam or practice law, but rather prepares them to excel in a particular area of business by virtue of their expertise in the law.